inspiredminds/contao-newslist-date-groups/README.md

 Contao Newslist Date Groups
 =====================

-Contao extension to fill news templates with date grouping parameters, similar to eventlists.
+This Contao extension provides news templates with date grouping parameters, similar to eventlists.
 See the provided templates `news_latest_day`, `news_latest_month` and `news_latest_year` for usage examples.